anhvt2/DAMASK.utils/test_stochastic-collocation_runs_s1057681/README.md

 ## Roadmap for using Dakota (dakota.sandia.gov)

+Steps:

 1. Create a dummy Dakota input file with the appropriate parameters, domains and distributions for the actual model.
-1. Run the dummy input file and save the input samples.
+2. Run the dummy input file and save the input samples.
-1. Run the CPFEM code using these sample points.
+3. Run the CPFEM code using these sample points.
-1. Create the actual Dakota input file that just reads in the sample data and does not call anything else.
+4. Create the actual Dakota input file that just reads in the sample data and does not call anything else.

 Example: `dakota-6.15/build/test/examples-users/rosen_uq_sc.in`